Macrobyte/Minecraft-Skin-Tool/README.md

 ## Overview

 **MST** is a lightweight application designed to preview **Minecraft skins** quickly and easily.
-It's currently in **Early Access Beta**, so feedback and suggestions are welcome to help improve it further!
+It's currently in **Early Access**, so feedback and suggestions are welcome to help improve it further!

 ---